Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

-\emph{k}-\textbf{uniformity} -- In the case of the GHZ state, the reduced states of the sets $A$ contain only one particle are maximally mixed, $\rho_A=\mathbb{I}/d$.
+\emph{k}-\textbf{uniformity} -- In the case of the GHZ state, the reduced states of the sets $\mcC$ contain only one particle are maximally mixed, $\rho_\mcC=\mathbb{I}/d$.
 States satisfying this property are called $1$-uniform.

-More generally, a multipartite state $\ket{\psi}$ is {\em $k$-uniform} if the reduced state of {\em all} subsets $A$, such that $|A|=k\leq N/2$, is maximally mixed.
-Exact~\cite{Goyeneche2014} and approximated~\cite{Guo2025ApproxK-uni} $k$-uniform states are a valuable resource in quantum information and computation tasks, due to their high entanglement content.
+More generally, a multipartite state $\ket{\psi}$ is {\em $k$-uniform} if the reduced state of {\em all} subsets $\mcC$, such that $|\mcC|=k\leq N/2$, is maximally mixed \cite{Rains_1999,Scott2003QECCentPow}.
+Exact~\cite{Goyeneche2014,Grassl:codetables,LW19,RTGA20} and approximated~\cite{Guo2025ApproxK-uni} $k$-uniform states are a valuable resource in quantum information and computation tasks, due to their high entanglement content.
+Tighter approximations to AME states have been recently achieved in~\cite{rico2026AAMEs}.
 We note that a $k$-uniform state is also $k'$-uniform if $k'<k$.
 Thus an AME$(N,d)$ state is a $k$-uniform state for all $k\leq \lfloor N/2 \rfloor$.
-The notion of $k$-uniform states can be also generalized for mixed states \cite{KBK+19}.
+Both $k$-uniform and AME states have been implemented experimentally to test their entanglement properties~\cite{miller2024weightEnumExperiment}.
+Beyond pure states, the notion of $k$-uniformity can be also generalized for mixed states \cite{KBK+19}.

 Due to their symmetric structure and wide applicability, in this contribution we shall focus on AME states in finite-dimensional homogeneous systems, in which all $N$ subsystems have the same local dimension $d$.
-However, existence and constructions for heterogeneous~\cite{Goyeneche2014,shen2021heterogeneous} and continuous-variable systems~\cite{Facchi2009Gaussian} have been also considered.
+However, existence and constructions for heterogeneous systems~\cite{Goyeneche2014,GBZ16,Huber_2018Shadow,shen2021heterogeneous,ball2025AMEhetero} and continuous-variable systems~\cite{Facchi2009Gaussian} have also been considered.